exfang/Data-Visualization-with-D3/README.md

 - Lease_commence_date: Date the flat was leased
 - Resale_price: The resale price of the flat

+## Guide on running the project locally

+1. Clone the repository on VSCode (or any other programming software with in-built live servers).
+2. Install Live Server
+3. Right-click the index.html and press 'Open with Live Server'

 ## Analysis

 I analyzed the HDB resale price and units sold in different flat types and towns.
 I excluded 1 ROOM and MULTI-GENERATION flat types as they have a high percentage of null values in the dataset.